Intermediate20 min readUniversal

 Rockwell Automation Counters Example for Safety Systems

 Complete working example demonstrating Counters implementation for Safety Systems using Rockwell Automation FactoryTalk Suite.
-This code has been tested on ControlLogix hardware.
+Follows Rockwell Automation naming conventions.
+Tested on ControlLogix hardware.

 // Rockwell Automation FactoryTalk Suite - Safety Systems Control